Troyanovsky/vibe-coding-guide/README.md

 **Module 12: Advanced Context Awareness: Leveraging Model Context Protocol (MCP)**
 *   **12.1.
 What is MCP?** (Simplified): A way for AI tools to have a deeper understanding of your entire project's context, including files, code structures, and even documentation.
 *   **12.2.
 How Tools Like Cursor Implement This:** Using special commands or symbols (e.g., `@` mentioning files, `@` for symbols/functions within your codebase, or even `@docs` to reference documentation).
+    *   Explicitly mentioning files or directories you want the AI to consider (e.g., `@filename.js` or `src/components/`) helps the AI focus its context. [reference](https://www.anthropic.com/engineering/claude-code-best-practices)
 *   **12.3.
 Benefits:**
     *   Highly contextual and accurate prompts: AI "knows" what `utils/helpers.js` contains.
     *   More precise code generation, modification, and refactoring.